Arranging your visit

 - Visits may be booked on any day from Monday to Friday, between 10am and 3pm.

-- All visits must be booked in advance, giving at least one week’s notice.
+- All visits must be booked in advance, giving at least two week’s notice.
 Users are advised not to travel unless they have received confirmation of the visit from us.
 Use our visit booking form.

 - Directions to the Archive are provided on our main contact page and will also be sent to pre-booked visitors.